google/WebFundamentals/src/content/en/ilt/pwa/lab-scripting-the-service-worker.md

 In the above example the scope of the service worker is set to `/kitten/`.
 The service worker intercepts requests from pages in `/kitten/` and `/kitten/lower/` but not from pages like `/kitten` or `/`.

 Note: You cannot set an arbitrary scope that is above the service worker's actual location.
-However, if your server worker is active on a client being served with the `Service-Worker-Allowed` header, you can specify a max scope for that service worker above the service worker's location.
+However, if your service worker is active on a client being served with the `Service-Worker-Allowed` header, you can specify a max scope for that service worker above the service worker's location.

 #### For more information